 If you don’t like to bargain or barter and are planning to visit Nepal then good luck to you.
 Indeed there are many other places in the world where fixed pricing is not common.
 Indeed the art of bargaining is a way of life and in Nepal it’s expected.

 Walk with a local and watch them shop for vegetables at a market they don’t know.
 It happens there too.
 So, no. It’s not just a tourist thing either.

-The thing is if you don’t bargain or barter you will lose out.
+The thing is if you don’t bargain or barter (the latter is for those who really know what they are doing) you will lose out.
 It’s not just about money either.
-Without bartering you are also losing face as many locals will think you are too rich and arrogant – aka stupid.
+Without bargaining or at least bartering for an item you are also losing face as many locals will think you are too rich and arrogant – aka stupid.